My Great Realisation

 DAY 59

 I’m struggling to take my mind back to how it was back in the beginning of all of this, because its been a whirlwind.
 Thankfully, we’ve been working on more renovations and new construction jobs lately so when the closures and quarantine began, we were still working on “essential” jobs….it was just that WE, as the designers, were now required to work from home.
 I quickly learned that the phrase, as cruel as it may sound, “adapt or die” was the name of the game for us.
-I signed up for literally every webinar through ASID or Gusto (my online payroll provider) relating to COVID-19 and how this would effect my company as a small business owner with one employee.
+I signed up for literally every webinar through ASID or Gusto (my online payroll provider) relating to COVID-19 and how this would affect my company as a small business owner with one employee.
 I realized so many things were lacking in my company - like shit, I don’t have an official sick policy.
 I had to digest everything out there and determine how we’d get through this - or at least try to figure that out.
 What happens if I get sick?
 What happens if Heather gets sick?
 Policies were setup, including an emergency sick leave with PTO for COVID, researched furloughing and those consequences/routes and then we had the news about the SBA and their “grants”.

 Only watching the news headlines to hear the latest on what was going to pass or not, I signed up for those I was eligible for and thankfully was approved (albeit on my second attempt going off of 2018 records/payroll).
 Yes, Dan, I’m going to work on my taxes…next week.